Workout

 2. It accelerates the repair process of the muscles.

-An increased blood flow to the muscles activates the stem cells found in this particular tissue.
-In other words, more blood to the muscles means newer cells in a shorter period, which translates into a faster recovery rate after training sessions.
+Increased blood flow to the muscles activates the stem cells in this tissue.
+More blood to the muscles means newer cells in a shorter period, which translates into a faster recovery rate after training sessions.

 muscle pump